henry2004y/VisAnaJulia/docs/src/man/log.md

 There is a user recipe in Plots.
 This is exactly what I am looking for, but more issues are coming up.
 I have created a new branch for this development.

+* Repeatly using the same GKSTerm on Mac will display only white backgrounds in the end.
+* By default Plots uses gr() backend.
+The GR backend contour plot only accept vector x,y!
+* In Principle I don't want to have `Plots.jl` as a dependency.
+With simple plotting features this can work, but we may encounter [issues](https://github.com/JuliaPlots/RecipesBase.jl/issues/72) later.

 ## Scattered interpolation

 SWMF outputs may be in generalized coordinates.
 For the purpose of plotting, we often need to first interpolate onto a uniform mesh.